+FORM 10-Q
-FORM 10-Q (Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended September 30, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-39244 Vincerx Pharma, Inc. (Exact name of Registrant as Specified in Its Charter) 83-3197402 Delaware (State or Other Jurisdiction of (I.R.S.
-Employer Identification No.) Incorporation or Organization) 260 Sheridan Avenue, Suite 400 Palo Alto, CA 94306 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (650) 800-6676 Securities registered pursuant to Section 12(b) of the Act: Trading Name of each exchange Title of each class Symbol(s) on which registered Common Stock, \$0.0001 par value per share VINC The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated Filer Accelerated Filer П
+rokwi 10-Q (Mark One) ⊠ QUARTERLY REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF For the quarterly period ended March 31, 2022 OR ☐ TRANSITION REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the tra ansition period fromto Commission file number 001-39244 cerx Pharma, Inc. ne of Registrant as Specified in Its Charter) (, Delaware (State or Other Jurisdiction of Incorporation or Organization) 83-3197402 (I.R.S.
+Employer Identification No.) 260 Sheridan Avenue, Suite 400 Palo Alto, CA (Address of principal executive offices) 94306 (Zip Code) - ohone number, including area code: (650) 8 egistered pursuant to Section 12(b) of the A Title of each class Common Stock, \$0.0001 par value per share Symbol(s) VINC on which registered The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed during the preceding 12 months (or for such shorter period requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitte all reports required to be filed by Section 13 that the registrant was required to file such re or 15(d) of the Securities Exchange Act of 1 ports), and (2) has been subject to such filir ng Regulation S-T (§ 232.405 of this chapter) during the precefiles).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accemerging growth company.
+See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act. or an Large Accelerated Filer □ Accelerated Filer Non-Accelerated Filer □ Smaller reporting company X Emerging growth company X If an emerging growth company, indicate by check mark if new or revised financial accounting standards provided pur y Indicate by check mark whether the registrant is a shell con npany (as defined in Rule 12b-2 of the Excha nge Act).
+Yes □ No ⊠ As of April 30, 2022, there were 21,057,560 shares of the r registrant's common stock outstanding.

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth

-Non-Accelerated Filer \times Smaller reporting company Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of October 31, 2021, there were 21,021,075 shares of the registrant's common stock outstanding.